 There is no genetic DNA test that can predict intelligence because intelligence is due to your environment.
 It is likely that children with parents who exercise a profession appear more intelligent because their parents directly or directly encourage it.

-Use these tips for skimming and scanning to help enhance all your reading and especially when you are studying for an exam.
+Use these tips for skimming and scanning to help enhance all your reading and especially when you are studying for an exam and now you know how access different reading techniques and when to use them.

 Karl McDonald is a free lance writer who enjoys writing about a variety of topics.